Corticosteroids found to fight COVID-19 inflammation

-Newswise — Since the start of the COVID-19 pandemic, a class of corticosteroids called glucocorticoids (GCs) have become established as one of the main treatment options, especially for severe cases, thanks to their anti-inflammatory and immunosuppressant action.
-Brazilian researchers recently discovered new ways in which these drugs influence the organism’s inflammatory response during an infection: they raise levels of endocannabinoids (eCBs), molecules produced by the organism itself and that bind to the same receptor as cannabidiol; and they lower blood levels of platelet-activating factor (PAF), a lipidic mediator of inflammation and clotting.
+Newswise — Since the onset of the COVID-19 outbreak, a group of corticosteroids known as glucocorticoids (GCs) have emerged as a prominent treatment choice, particularly for critical cases, due to their anti-inflammatory and immunosuppressive effects.
+Recent findings from Brazilian scientists have unveiled fresh mechanisms through which these medications impact the body's inflammatory response during an infection: they elevate levels of endocannabinoids (eCBs), internally-produced molecules that bind to the same receptor as cannabidiol, while simultaneously reducing circulating levels of platelet-activating factor (PAF), an inflammatory and clotting mediator.

-The results of the study are reported in an article published in the journal Viruses.

-“Because endocannabinoids have neurological and anti-inflammatory functions, we set out to investigate whether patients with mild symptoms of COVID-19 were more protected thanks to natural production of these molecules and whether their levels were lower in severe cases, causing exacerbated inflammation and the need for intensive care,” said Carlos Arterio Sorgi, principal investigator for the study and last author of the article.
-Sorgi is a professor in the Department of Chemistry at the University of São Paulo’s Ribeirão Preto School of Philosophy, Sciences and Letters (FFCLRP-USP) in São Paulo state.
+"Given the neurological and anti-inflammatory roles of endocannabinoids, our aim was to explore whether individuals experiencing mild symptoms of COVID-19 were afforded greater protection due to the natural production of these molecules, and whether their levels were diminished in severe cases, leading to heightened inflammation and a necessity for intensive care," stated Carlos Arterio Sorgi, the study's principal investigator and final author.
+Sorgi, a professor in the Department of Chemistry at the University of São Paulo's Ribeirão Preto School of Philosophy, Sciences and Letters (FFCLRP-USP) in São Paulo state, further added this information.

-Another aim of the study, which was supported by FAPESP (projects 22/07287-2 and 21/04590-3), was to find out whether levels of PAF were higher in severe COVID-19.
-If so, this could explain the excessive clotting and microthrombus formation seen in these patients.
-For this analysis, the group used the infrastructure available at the Center of Excellence in Lipid Quantification and Identification (CEQIL), attached to the Ribeirão Preto School of Pharmaceutical Sciences (FCFRP-USP).
-The equipment in question was purchased with funding from FAPESP’s Multiuser Equipment Program.
+An additional objective of the study, which received support from FAPESP through projects 22/07287-2 and 21/04590-3, was to investigate whether elevated levels of PAF were present in severe cases of COVID-19.
+If confirmed, this could potentially elucidate the excessive formation of blood clots and microthrombi observed in these patients.
+To conduct this analysis, the research team utilized the resources provided by the Center of Excellence in Lipid Quantification and Identification (CEQIL), affiliated with the Ribeirão Preto School of Pharmaceutical Sciences (FCFRP-USP).
+The necessary equipment for this investigation was acquired through funding obtained from FAPESP's Multiuser Equipment Program.

-Using high-resolution mass spectrometry, however, the researchers observed the opposite of what they expected: increased levels of endocannabinoids and reduced levels of PAF in severe patients.
+Employing high-resolution mass spectrometry, the researchers made a surprising observation contrary to their initial expectations: severe patients exhibited elevated levels of endocannabinoids and decreased levels of PAF.

-To understand these results, they performed a detailed analysis of data from a large group of mild and severe patients treated at home or in hospital wards or intensive care units (ICUs), including clinical parameters and pharmaceutical management.
-They then submitted all the data to multivariate statistical tests.
+To comprehend these findings, the researchers conducted a comprehensive analysis of data gathered from a substantial cohort of individuals, encompassing both mild and severe cases, who received treatment either at home, in hospital wards, or in intensive care units (ICUs).
+The analysis encompassed a range of clinical parameters and pharmaceutical interventions.
+Subsequently, the collected data underwent rigorous multivariate statistical tests.

-“We concluded that the increase in endocannabinoids and decrease in PAF was not caused by the disease but by treatment with GCs [glucocorticoids],” Sorgi said.
-“The classical pharmacological mechanism of these drugs is well-known, but their effects on these biomolecules had never before been discussed in the literature.”
+"We have deduced that the elevation of endocannabinoids and reduction of PAF were not inherent to the disease itself, but rather a consequence of glucocorticoid (GCs) treatment," Sorgi explained.
+"While the conventional pharmacological actions of these drugs are well-established, their impact on these biomolecules had not been previously addressed in the scientific literature."

-Analysis of the transcriptome (the sum total of all the messenger RNA molecules) in leukocytes from the patients treated with GCs also pointed to differential modulation of monoacylglycerol lipase and phospholipase A2 gene expression, showing that these drugs can alter the activity of enzymes involved in the metabolism of the lipidic mediators analyzed.
-Leukocytes are white blood cells and part of the immune system.
+The examination of the transcriptome, encompassing all messenger RNA molecules, within leukocytes from patients treated with GCs, provided further insights.
+It revealed distinct modulation of gene expression related to monoacylglycerol lipase and phospholipase A2, highlighting the ability of these drugs to modify the activity of enzymes involved in the metabolism of the analyzed lipid mediators.
+Leukocytes, which are white blood cells constituting a crucial component of the immune system, were the focus of this investigation.

 Novel treatments